Enhancing Vision-Language Model Pre-training with Image-text Pair Pruning Based on Word Frequency: Conclusion and Outlook

 In this paper, we introduce WFPP, a novel data-pruning method to enhance vision-language pre-training.
 By pruning image-text pairs based on word frequencies in the corpus, we reduce the size of the training dataset reducing the necessary computation to pre-train the model.
 We demonstrate that pruning improves the word-frequency balance and we claim that this is the reason it is possible to prune data without impacting performance.
 In fact, across a wide range of tasks and datasets, our experiments demonstrate that after data pruning with WFPP, CLIP is actually able to achieve better performance that CLIP trained on unpruned data.
 WFPP also outperforms MetaCLIP pruning, which similarly aims to yield a balanced subset over the metadata distribution.

 Moving forward, using WFPP to prune very large-scale datasets such as LAION-400M~\cite{Schuhmann2021laion400m} would be an interesting direction to explore.
 As shown in Figure~\ref{fig:WFPP}, the improvement in zero-shot classification accuracy on ImageNet-1K increases substantially when 60\% instead of 50\% of CC12M data is retained after pruning.
 When more than 60\% is retained, the rate of improvement falls off.
-We believe that between 50\% to 60\%, we are observing the linear scaling law demonstrated in CLIP~\cite{CLIP2021radford,openclip}, but after that CC12M offers insufficient image-text pairs containing low-frequency words in order to maintain this rate of improvement.
+We believe that between 50\% to 60\%, we are observing the linear scaling law demonstrated in CLIP~\cite{clip2021radford,openclip}, but after that CC12M offers insufficient image-text pairs containing low-frequency words in order to maintain this rate of improvement.
 If we are right, it means that starting with a larger data set like LAION-400M, we could improve zero-shot classification accuracy would already exceed 40\% with 280 million.
 The broader implication is that WFPP would maintain and possibly enhance its ability to improve performance as size of the dataset before pruning is increased.
+It would also be worthwhile to investigate alternative methods for pruning image-text pair data, such as term frequency-inverse document frequency (TF-IDF).